Towards Online Multi-Modal Social Interaction Understanding: Appendix

 \subsection{Implementation Details}

-The training of our video-based model is built upon the Qwen2.5-VL-7B-Instruct\footnote{https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct}~\cite{Qwen2.5-VL} or Llama-3.2-11B-Vision\footnote{https://huggingface.co/meta-llama/Llama-3.2-11B-Vision}~\cite{dubey2024llama} architecture with image splitting disabled.
-The model operates with $bfloat16$ precision and employs $flash\_attention\_2$ for efficient memory usage.
-For Qwen2.5-VL-7B-Instruct, the videos are sampled at 1.0 FPS and a resolution constraint of 36 × 42 × 10 pixels per frame; for Llama-3.2-11B-Vision, the maximum image size is 1120 × 1120 pixels.
-In preprocessing, we resize the video to 640 × 360 and set the frame rate to 5.0 FPS.
-A LoRA-based~\cite{hu2022lora} fine-tuning strategy is implemented, with LoRA alpha set to 16, a dropout rate of 0.05, a rank of 512, and modifications applied to the query and value projection layers.
+The training of our video-based model is built upon the Qwen2.5-VL-7B-Instruct\footnote{https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct}~\citep{Qwen2.5-VL} or LLaMA-3.2-11B-Vision\footnote{https://huggingface.co/meta-llama/Llama-3.2-11B-Vision}~\citep{dubey2024llama} architecture with image splitting disabled.
+The model operates with bfloat16 precision and employs FlashAttention-2~\citep{dao2022flashattention} for efficient memory usage.
+For Qwen2.5-VL-7B-Instruct, the videos are sampled at 1.0 FPS and a resolution constraint of 36 × 42 × 10 pixels per frame; for LLaM-3.2-11B-Vision, we transfer the video into a 3 × 2 grid-like image and set the maximum image size as 1120 × 1120 pixels.
+The max new tokens is set as 1024 in both models.
+A LoRA-based~\citep{hu2022lora} fine-tuning strategy is implemented, with LoRA alpha set to 16, a dropout rate of 0.05, a rank of 512, and modifications applied to the query and value projection layers.
 The training configuration includes a batch size of 1 per device, gradient accumulation steps of 4, and a total of 5 epochs.
 The optimizer used is AdamW with a fused implementation, and the learning rate follows a linear decreasing scheduler strategy.
-The regularization weight decay of 0.01 and a gradient clipping threshold of 0.3.
+The regularization weight decay of 0.01 and a gradient clipping threshold of 0.3. { Please note that we adopt different learning rates for pronoun coreference resolution because tasks differ in the number of available training samples and annotation density (3,255 for speaker target identification, 3,360 for mentioned player prediction, and 2,679 for pronoun coreference resolution).
+In practice, we empirically observed that assigning a learning rate of $1 \times 10^{-3}$ to pronoun coreference resolution leads to more stable optimization and improved performance across tasks compared to using a uniform learning rate of $1 \times 10^{-4}$.}